MaxsRepo/MaxsRepo.github.io/index.md

 I'm Max.

 ## A short list about myself.
-- Musician (I chose GCSE Music and Music Tech)
+- Musician (bass, guitar, drums, and a little bit of vocals if I'm lucky!)
 - Programmer (I do this sometimes, I mainly code scripts in Python)
 - From the South West of England
 ##